nasa-jpl/tos2ca-fortracc-module/README.md

 # ForTraCC Module

+The ``fortracc-module`` library is part of the of the TOS2CA Project.
+For more information, visit the TOS2CA website at [https://nasa-jpl.github.io/tos2ca-documentation/](https://nasa-jpl.github.io/tos2ca-documentation/).

 The ForTraCC Module contains tools to implement the [ForTraCC algorithm](http://mtc-m16b.sid.inpe.br/col/sid.inpe.br/mtc-m15@80/2008/06.02.17.27/doc/ForTraCC_Published.pdf) natively in Python without the need of the original Fortran code.
 There are slight differences between the Python and